 As we mentioned above, Granddaddy Purple’s flowering time is usually 8 weeks.
 Don’t panic if the plant doesn’t showcase its gorgeous purple hue during flowering.
 It is normally only apparent after six weeks, and it provides a useful guide as to when you should consider harvesting.
 Once it turns fully purple, it is only 1-2 weeks away from being ready to harvest.

 If you are a first-time grower, it is difficult to determine the precise right moment to harvest.
 There are two ways to decide.
 Option A involves looking for the plant’s pistils to change color.
 The pistils are the sex organs of the female plant and are white during the majority of the growing cycle.
-However, towards the end, they start to turn red or white.
+However, towards the end, they start to turn red or brown.
 As is the case with most strains, GDP is at its most potent when 70-80% of the pistils have changed color.

 Option B involves looking at the color of the trichomes, the tiny crystals that cover the leaves and buds of the plant.
 Your GDP plants are not ripe if they have clear trichomes.
 When your plants approach their harvest date, the trichomes begin to turn white.
 Once your plants have mainly red/brown pistils and white trichomes with a ‘mushroom’ head, they are primed for harvest.
 Although you can check pistil color with the naked eye, you will need to invest in a handheld microscope to use the trichome method.